ESM Application Process

 Application Requirements

-The MS-ESM Admissions Committee uses a holistic approach when making an admissions decision.
+The ESM Admissions Committee uses a holistic approach when making an admissions decision.
 Therefore, it is necessary to submit all application components so the Admissions Committee can make an informed decision about your application.

 The Admission Committee will only review completed applications that include the following components: